Dream Baby Dream

 "Dream Baby Dream" is a song by the electro-punk band Suicide, written by its members Martin Rev and Alan Vega.
 It was released as a single in 1979 by Island Records.
 It has been covered by Neneh Cherry and The Thing on the 2011-recorded album The Cherry Thing and by Bruce Springsteen both live and in a studio version released on High Hopes (2014).
 Springsteen released a live version as an EP which was a part of the Alan Vega 70th Birthday Limited Edition EP Series in 2008.
 Also part of the EP series was a live version of "Dream Baby Dream" performed by Suicide on NBC's The Midnight Special in 1978.

 The song appeared in Adam Curtis' 2016 BBC documentary HyperNormalisation during a montage featuring skyscrapers being blown up.
+It also appeared in the 2016 film American Honey, directed by Andrea Arnold.

+The song features on the closing credits of Alex Garland's Civil War (2024).

+A live cover version of the song by the band Savages also appears in the 2014 film Electric Slide.